Machibuse: Release

 Machibuse was produced by Toshiro Mifune's production company and released in Japan by Toho on April 29, 1970.
 It was released by Toho International in the United States with English subtitles as The Ambush on December 18, 1970.
 The film was re-issued in 1971 under the title Machibuse.
-It is also known in English under the name, "Incident at Blood Pass."
+It is also known in English as Incident at Blood Pass.

 Actors Toshiro Mifune and Shintaro Katsu performed in movies produced by each other.
 Earlier, in January of 1970, another film starring Mifune and Katsu was released, Zatoichi Meets Yojimbo.
 That film was produced by Katsu's own production company.

 Reception

 Despite its big budget and the appearance of four of the country's biggest stars, the film was not a success.